Florida Cup: Conference affiliations and game scheduling

 The rivalry between the three schools has traditionally been non-conference; it was only in 2004 that Miami moved to the Atlantic Coast Conference (ACC), joining Florida State, which played its first season as a member of the ACC in 1992.
 Prior to this move, Miami was in the Big East Conference, which it joined in 1991.
 Before joining their respective conferences, both teams had been independent.
 Florida has been in their conference, the Southeastern Conference (SEC), for much longer, having been one of its charter members in 1932.

 Although Florida State has played both Miami and Florida annually for roughly 50 years, Florida has not played Miami in an annual series since 1987.
 The Florida Cup has been awarded to the winner of the round-robin between the three Florida schools since 2002.
 Thus, the cup can only be awarded during years in which all three teams play against one another.
-Florida State defeated both Miami and Florida in 2010, 2011, 2013, 2014, 2015,2016, and 2022, but was denied six additional Florida Cups because Florida and Miami did not play each other those years.
-The cup has been given only six times.
+Florida State defeated both Miami and Florida in 2010, 2011, 2013, 2014, 2015, 2016, 2022, and 2023, but was denied six additional Florida Cups because Florida and Miami did not play each other those years.
+The cup has been given only eight times.

 Miami won the first three Florida Cups awarded, having played Florida in the 2002 and 2003 regular seasons, and the 2004 Peach Bowl.
 Florida won its first Florida Cup in 2008, and Florida State won the 2013 Florida Cup with wins over Florida and Miami in the regular season.
-Florida won the most recent Florida Cup in 2019, having beaten Miami in the Camping World Kickoff and defeating Florida State in the regular season finale.
+Florida took the next edition in 2019, having beaten Miami in the Camping World Kickoff and defeating Florida State in the regular season finale.
+Miami was awarded the trophy in the 2024 and 2025 seasons, after beating both the Seminoles and the Gators in consecutive years.

 Future Cup years

 As Florida and Miami do not play every season, the trophy is only up for grabs on years when the two schools meet.
-Florida and Miami are slated to meet in Gainesville in 2024 and in Miami in 2025, so the Cup will be on the table in those years as well.
-However, 2025 will be the last year the Florida Cup is awarded for the foreseeable future (unless Florida and Miami are paired together in a bowl game), since Florida and Miami must play each other in order for the Cup to be handed out.
+The two last met in 2025; this will be the last year the Florida Cup is awarded for the foreseeable future (unless Florida and Miami are paired together in a bowl game), since Florida and Miami must play each other in order for the Cup to be handed out.